carltheperson/game-of-life/README.md

 # Configurations

 At the top of the `main.go` file you will find all the configurations.
-Change their value to change to functionality of the game.
+Change their value to change the functionality of the game.

 They currently look like this.